ikarabag1/Juggle-Your-Memory/README.md

     - flip the cards back.

 **Strech Goals Achieved & roadblocks worked through**
-* Build timer.
+* Built a timer.
+* Shuffling cards each game.
+* Audio functionality added with pause and mute feautures.
 * css styling to make it look neat.
+* reset function work on displaying text.
+* debugging on pairs get matched at first flip.
+* animation and fading away of matched cards syncronized.
 * refactoring done.
-* reset function needs work on display text.
-* debugging on pairs not get matched at first flip.
-* animation and fading away of matched cards not syncronized.
-* landing page.

 **Strech Goals**
 * Announce amount of matched pairs at given time.
-* Shuffle cards each game. (only happens when page gets refreshed, not with the play again button)
 * Adding animation to fading away of cards.
 * Adding sound to matched pairs.